Value Proposition Canvas - Part One

 If we want to be able to design products and services that delight our customers, then we need to understand those customers inside and out.

-It turns out, this is the hardest part of business modelling, and the most misunderstood part of the Strategyzer Business Model Canvas.
+This is the hardest part of business modelling, and the most misunderstood part of the Business Model Canvas.

-That’s why the team developed a second tool, which goes into more detail and helps create sharp, compelling value propositions that customers love.
+That’s why Strategyzer developed a second tool, which goes into more detail and helps create clear, compelling value propositions that customers love.

 To use the Value Proposition Canvas, we first need to understand our customer and their “Jobs To Be Done”.